Tensor Isomorphism by conjugacy of Lie algebras: Deciding pseudo-isomorphism of simple Lie modules

-As shown by J. Grochow, when $L$ is a simple Chevalley Lie algebra, it is {\em only} such graph automorphisms that determine the isomorphism classes of simple $L$-modules~\cite{Grochow:thesis}.
-Thus, one can exhaust the limited number ($\leq 6$) of Dynkin diagram automorphisms until an appropriate choice for $\phi\colon L_1\to L_2$ is found to reduce the given pseudo-isomorphism problem to an instance of isomorphism that may be solved by the theory of weight spaces.
-For this observation to be computationally effective, one requires efficient algorithms to recognize that a given Lie algebra has a Chevalley basis and to construct one if it does.
+J. Grochow observed in his Ph.D. thesis that, when $L$ is a simple Chevalley Lie algebra, the isomorphism classes of simple $L$-modules are determined by such graph automorphisms~\cite{Grochow:thesis}.
+In that case, one can exhaust the limited number ($\leq 6$) of Dynkin diagram automorphisms until an appropriate choice for $\phi\colon L_1\to L_2$ is found to reduce the given pseudo-isomorphism problem to an instance of isomorphism that may be solved by the theory of weight spaces.
+For this observation to be practicable, one requires efficient algorithms to recognize that a given Lie algebra has a Chevalley basis and to construct one if it does.
 Fortunately, such algorithms exist~\citelist{\cite{dG:book}\cite{MW:Chevalley}\cite{Ryba}}, so Theorem~\ref{thm:Lie-conjugacy} holds when the given Lie algebras are simple.

-Note, these sorts of pseudo-isomorphisms between modules of simple Lie algebras have no associative analogue: by the Skolem--Noether theorem, every automorphism of a simple associative algebra is inner.
+These sorts of pseudo-isomorphisms between modules of simple Lie algebras have no associative analogue: by the Skolem--Noether theorem, every automorphism of a simple associative algebra is inner.